patelneel88/neelpatel/_pages/about.md

 Hey, I am Neel, a CS PhD student in the [USC Theory Group](https://viterbi-web.usc.edu/~cstheory/), where I am very lucky to be advised by [Shaddin Dughmi](http://viterbi-web.usc.edu/~shaddin/) and [David Kempe](http://david-kempe.com).
 I was very fortunate to work as a Research Intern at Google Research Mountain View during the Summer and Fall of 2024, hosted by [Kshipra Bhawalkar](https://research.google/people/kshiprabhawalkar/?&type=google) in the Market Algorithms Team.
 Currently, I am a Student Researcher at Google Research hosted by [Renato Leme Peas](https://www.renatoppl.com/) in the OMEGA team.

-I am broadly interested in Combinatorial Optimization in the presence of Uncertainty or Incentives, Algorithmic Contract Theory and Computational Economics.
-Recently, I have been also working on problems in designing (fast) Dynamic Algorithms for Graph Problems.
-I am also interested in designing AI/ML algorithms with the consideration of ethical aspects.
+I am broadly interested in Combinatorial Optimization in the presence of Uncertainty or Incentives, Computational Economics and designing (fast) Dynamic Algorithms for Graph Problems.
+Recently, I have been very interested in systematic inference time scaling for LLMs/GenAI to improve thinking capabilities and data selection/data mixture optimziation for training large models.

 Before starting my Ph.D., I spent a wonderful one and a half years at the National University of Singapore as a Research Assistant working on Explainable and Private ML/AI with [Yair Zick](https://people.cs.umass.edu/~yzick/) and [Reza Shokri](https://www.comp.nus.edu.sg/~reza/).
 Before that, I completed my B.Stat at the Indian Statistical Institute, Kolkata.